v-gb/ortografe/README.md

 - a [browser extension](extension/README.md), to browse the web with the adjusted spelling
-- a [website](https://v-gb.github.io/ortografe/), to transcribe text
-interactively without installing anything.
-[Source html](index.html).
+- a WIP [website](https://ortografe-server.fly.dev/), to transcribe text and documents interactively without installing anything.
+[Source](site/).
-- a WIP [program](doc-conversion/) that transcribes the text in various file formats (pure text, html, xhtml, .doc, .docx, .epub).
+- a [program](doc-conversion/) that transcribes the text of documents in various formats (pure text, html, xhtml, .doc, .docx, .epub).

 We may add more tools in the future.